+Such stocks include IT companies in the US.
 With all the excitement surrounding the Internet plays, it has surprised us that some of the great stocks of the tech boom of 2000 have become somewhat neglected.
 Each has its own threats regarding substitution but, on careful analysis, these companies reveal unusually fine business characteristics, and yet in the face of such uncertainties companies like Oracle and Cisco had become priced as sub-par businesses.
 While it may seem improbable that well-known brands like these should be misunderstood, we can mount a strong argument why they should both grow and remain decidedly more profitable than the typical company in the S&P 500 Index.

-Bolstering our confidence is the experience we have had with Microsoft and Intel, both of which have way outperformed over the last 12 months.
+Bolstering our confidence is the experience we have had with Intel, which has way outperformed over the last 12 months.

-Lastly, our new investments in Asia are targeting infrastructure in India and China.
+Our new investments in Asia are targeting infrastructure in India and China.
 The companies themselves are fine, but out-of-favour, because they are seen as dull.
-As you would have read in these reports on countless occasions, dull is delightful if the price is right.
+As you would have read in Platinum's reports on countless occasions, dull is delightful if the price is right.
 Here we can buy electricity generating or gas transmission capacity for little more than book value with the prospect of significant growth in demand reaching out into the distant future.
 They are not highly levered and are presently earning weak returns for transient reasons.
 In the case of India, even if the economic promise of the Bharatiya Janata Party (BJP) falls short of current ecstatic expectations, these companies are still likely to be bigger and more profitable in the years ahead.